 - Use flip chart graph paper with blueline squares to keep the size of writing consistent.
 Try out the size of the letters before the session to see if the person farthest away can read them.
 Capital letter should be two to three inches tall and lower case letters should be one to two inches in height.

-- Visual displays that are illustrative, iconic, and colorful are proven to stimulate participants and increase the quality of their contributions and feedback.
+- Visual displays whether illustrative, iconic, or colorful prove to stimulate participants and increase the quality of contributions and feedback.

-- Wedge tips markers are best for writing and pointed tip markers are good for highlights.
+- Wedge tips markers work best for writing and pointed tip markers provide good highlights.
 Use the broad side or flat edge of the wedge tip so that your writing is visible from six to eight meters.